Council on Foreign Relations

 The responsibilities of the intern will include (but are not limited to):

-Academic major in International Relations, U.S. Policy, International Relations or Politics
+Academic major in Communications, Journalism, or International Relations

 Proficiency in MS Word and Excel

-Ability to multi-task and work well on a team
+Ability to multitask and work well collectively in a fast-paced environment

 CFR internships are unpaid.
 A modest stipend is offered upon completion of the internship.